 Many real estate principals looking to grow their sales team, think if they offer a slightly better commission split sales agents will flock to their office.
 Commission splits are a contributing factor to the agent's decision to move but generally not the sole reason why someone will leave one office for another.
 Understanding what matters to sales agents when they are looking to jump ship and join a new office is vitally important.
 These are factors that sales agents consider alongside commission splits:

-- Location: An experienced agent will have traction in a particular area, and they will be looking to retain that.
-Making a move to a new office means they will be seeking the opportunity to continue working the same geographical location with minimal internal competition.
+An experienced agent will have traction in a particular area, and they will be looking to retain that.
+As a rule, making a move to a new office means they will usually be seeking the opportunity to continue working the same geographical location with minimal internal competition.

-- Support: Agents are good at listing and selling and not the administration and marketing side.
-Most agents will self admit to being unorganised when it comes to the administration.
-Agents will seek out support as a high priority.
+Many sales agents are good at listing and selling but not necessarily the administration and marketing side of business.
+Many sales agents will self admit to being unorganised when it comes paperwork and admin.
+Sales agents will seek out support as a high priority.

-When recruiting sales agents consider all potential factors, they take into consideration when looking for a new office to join as there are a lot of them.
+When recruiting sales agents consider all potential factors they take into consideration when looking for a new office to join.
 Commission splits are important, but not the sole deciding factor.